Chimaeras: Strange Fish with a Cartilaginous Skeleton

 Even though some chimaeras are common fish, many people are unfamiliar with these creatures.
-They are interesting animals which have some characteristics of sharks, some characteristics of bony fish and some characteristics that are uniquely their own.
+They are interesting animals which have some characteristics of sharks, some characteristics of bony fish, and some features that are uniquely their own.
 Chimaeras have existed on Earth for a long time and hopefully will continue to do so for many years to come.

 © 2012 Linda Crampton